zaps166/QMPlay2/README.md

     - `USE_FFMPEG` - ON: enable/disable FFmpeg module.
     - `USE_FFMPEG_VKVIDEO`: autodetect: enabled if Vulkan is enabled and FFmpeg version is >= 6.1.
     - `USE_FFMPEG_VAAPI`: autodetect: enabled if libva, libva-drm, and egl exist.
-    - `USE_FFMPEG_VDPAU`: autodetect: enabled on X11 if libvdpau exists.
     - `USE_FFMPEG_AVDEVICE` - autodetect on Linux, `OFF` on non-Linux OS: it allows to use e.g. V4L2 devices.
     - `USE_INPUTS` - ON: enable/disable Inputs module.
     - `USE_MODPLUG` - ON: enable/disable Modplug module.